Ameya-200901/MovieRecommendationModel/README.md

 # MovieRecommendationModel
 Movie recommendation model - Python
-logic:  every movie is a vector, and five other closest vectors will be recommende Vector based on a bag of words (text vectorization) The top 5000 repeated words are chosen as dimensions, and each movie gets a vector based on this dimension Stop words are not used to form dimensions
+logic:  every movie is a vector, and five other closest vectors will be recommended Vector based on a bag of words (text vectorization) The top 5000 repeated words are chosen as dimensions, and each movie gets a vector based on this dimension Stop words are not used to form dimensions